 This easy salmon is infinitely adaptable — sprinkle it with anything from smoked paprika to garam masala — and works with whatever else you feel like preparing, whether it's a simple salad or a pile of roasted vegetables.

-This recipe doesn't even require you to de-stem the kale or peel the apple, as both get puréed in the blender — that not only makes things easier for you but adds extra fiber to the situation.
+This recipe doesn't even require you to de-stem the kale or peel the apple, as both get puréed in the blender.
+This not only makes things easier for you, but also adds extra fiber to the situation.